 The Full Story

 Climate change is real.
 The fact of the matter is that our oceans are deeply impacted by climate change.
 Unlike other forms of pollution that we can observe and experience directly, ocean pollution works differently.
 The ocean might look clear and clean from above but the corals and marine life could still experience significant damage inside.
-As the saying goes, "You need to see things to believe it", we are giving at least one diver the opportunity to do an open water diving course in any region of their choice and are presenting to them a grant worth INR 70,000 to support their diving education.
+As the saying goes, "You need to see things to believe it", we are giving at least one diver the opportunity to do an open water diving course in any region of their choice and are presenting to them a grant to support their diving education.
 We recognise that diving is not an inexpensive activity and often requires a certain level of monetary funds and privilege to experience.
-Coral Warriors is a non profit organisation that aims to support at least one at least one diving enthusiast of Indian nationality who wants to create an impact in the climate change space in India for global benefits.
-Though the grant is exclusively for Indian nationals, the focus of the project is on combatting climate change across the globe.
+Coral Warriors is a non profit organisation that aims to support at least one at least one woman who wants to create an impact in the climate change space for global benefits.
 You can read about the project below in detail.
-We hope to join hands and collaborate with leading indiviudals across the globe to support our grant and save our beautiful colourful corals.
+We hope to join hands and collaborate with leading individuals across the globe to support our grant and save our beautiful colourful corals.

-To make diving more accessible to citizens of India who want to use it as a research tool or create a project of global impact to save corals and marine life at large.
-We want to make diving education more accessible and affordable to deserving candidates from India, a country with high poverty and less opportunities to pursue activities like diving.
+To make diving more accessible to women who want to use it as a research tool or create a project of global impact to save corals and marine life at large.
+We want to make diving education more accessible and affordable to deserving candidates.

 To raise awareness about coral damage and ocean pollution and to highlight its impact on life underwater.
-To support initiatives that aim to combat climate change underwater led by Indian nationals for global benefit.
+To support initiatives that aim to combat climate change underwater.

 To encourage commendable initiatives that are sustainable towards oceans in general.